mialmandoz/software-architecture-web-application/README.md

 git clone https://github.com/mialmandoz/software-architecture-web-application
 cd software-architecture-web-application

+# It's recommended to delete all previous containers and volumes before building the new ones
+docker-compose down -v --remove-orphans

-# Build and start the application with Docker (vanilla version)
+# Build and start the application with Docker (basic version)
 docker-compose --profile normal up --build

 # Build and start the application with Docker (with Redis caching)